rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 Use of either the `-c` or `-i` switch with an appropriate YAML file is required.
 When the `-r` switch is not supplied the simulation defaults to the `DbReporter`; however, with the `-r` switch the reporters listed using the `--lr` switch can be used instead.

-## About
+## Releases

+### Version 4.1.1 (unstable)

+The version 4.1.1 release is focused on adding new features needed for research:

+1. Added new seasonality method based upon rainfall data.

 ### Version 4.1.0

-The current head of the 4.x.main branch is version 4.1.0, and should not be considered stable code.
-The current features in the model are:
+The version 4.1.0 release focused on quality of life updates as well as correcting bugs found in the 4.0.0 release:

 1. Added the `DbReporterDistrict` allowing for reporting data to be aggregated to the district level when reporting, database schemea also updated to support this.
 2. Weighted frequency has been removed from the genotype table (`sim.monthlygenomedata.weightedfrequency`), this will break code written for the 4.0.0 schema, but will reduce the storage requirements studies with many replicates and genotypes.
-3. Depercated values have been removed from the configuration (`min_clinical_probablity`).
+3. Deprecated values have been removed from the configuration (`min_clinical_probablity`).
 4. Fixes for various bugs that were found in version 4.0.0.

 ### Version 4.0.0